fkemps/FortiPoC-Toolkit-for-GCP/README.md

 ```

 **Security**
 To allow controlled access to the FortiPoC instances we protect it with firewall-rules.
-Make sure default access (HTTP, HTTPS) to your instances is disabled.
-Only source IP-addressess listed on `workshop-source-networks` are allowed.

-* Create a VPC Network > Firewall object called "workshop-source-networks” and allow tcp:22,80,443,514,8000,8080,8888,10000-20000,22222
+Two INGRESS firewall-rules are automatically created and used to control access from specific IP/subnets (workshop-source-networks) and global access (workshop-source-any) to the following ports:

+* TCP: 22, 80, 443, 8000, 8080, 8888, :10000-20000, 20808, 20909, 22222
+* UDP: 53, 514, 1812, 1813

+By default access to FortiPoC instances is disabled and need to be enabled manually.
+This can be done by either adding IP/subnets (--ip-address-add) or enabling global access (--global-access-enable) plus configuring instances for global access.

 # Handle GCP Instanced (*gcpcmd.sh*)

 ### Configure
-Configuration is embeded in gcpcmd.sh and will happen on first execution, or after `gcpcmd.sh -d | --delete-config`.
+Configuration will start automatically on first usage of gcpcmd.sh, or after using `gcpcmd.sh -d | --delete-config`.

-User default settings will be stored in `~/.fpoc/gcpcmd.conf`
+The user default settings are stored in `~/.fpoc/gcpcmd.conf`

-* Your **GCP Project ID** can obtain via `gcloud projects list` and listed as PROJECT_ID.
+As part of the configuration you need to have your **GCP Project ID**.
+This can be obtain via `gcloud projects list` and is listed as PROJECT_ID.

 ```
 Welcome to FortiPoc Toolkit for Google Cloud Platform